Updated on by Hayley Brown

 A SaaS product that you buy or lease like Slack tends to have native integration functionality baked in and is ready to go off the shelf.
 These integrations are supported by the parent company and their development teams.
 However, their focus will be on developing their core product rather than integration functionality.

 If you don’t see the template you need listed you can prompt Gemini to automate your work with Gemini to streamline and manage tasks across workspace.
-This offers a high level of customisation, but only if it has been given access to the right tools such as MCP.
+As a result, it offers a high level of customisation, but only if it access to the right tools such as MCP is given.

-- Tradition API workflow = standard / limited to end-points that have been made available in the API
+- Traditional API workflow = standard / limited to end-points that are available in the API

-- Agentic workflow = customisable only if it has been given access to the right tools
+- Agentic workflow = customisable only if access is provided to the right tools

 How an Embedded iPaaS helps with Native Integrations

-An Embedded iPaaS can be used to quickly build native integrations with low code tools in a white-label environment for your users to install and implement.
+An Embedded iPaaS is a tool that can be used to quickly build native integrations.
+Low-code tools make this possible in a white-labeled environment for users to install and implement.
 This means your SaaS can have all the native integration functionality you require for your customers without the development overhead.

 Therefore, achieving agile and scalable native integrations is easier than you think.
 By adopting an integration strategy and embedded platform, like Cyclr, you can rapidly deliver native integrations directly to your users within your SaaS application.